 She can approach her silent husband, who has slouched in an easy chair, with a snack and the evening newspaper.
 She can stand quietly beside him, rub his neck and communicate without speaking “I love you.
 You’ve come to the right after a tough day.”

 This can work in reverse, too.
-Instead of telling her stone-silent mate about mate about all the pressures of her day —which will likely drive him deeper into removed silence and the wife deeper into frustration —she can try this: “Honey, I’ve had a rough day.
+Instead of telling her stone-silent mate about all the pressures of her day —which will likely drive him deeper into removed silence and the wife deeper into frustration —she can try this: “Honey, I’ve had a rough day.
 Would you massage my shoulders and help me relax?”
 If you cannot get a listening ear, you can at least have the comfort of his warm, relaxing touch.

 Many women wrongly assume that their withdrawn man is so confident in himself that he is withdrawn in silence because he doesn’t need her at all.
 This is often a very wrong assumption.
 In fact, he may be withdrawn because he has had his confidence shaken, has seen his dreams shattered, or has spent his day feeling defeated.
 As a result, he needs a safe place to go, and home should be that place.